Office-of-Digital-Services/cagov-form-post-service/README.md

 Create them [https://airtable.com/create/tokens](here)

+Ensure that your base is added to the `Access` section

+Permissions required

+    data.records:write
+    schema.bases:read

 ## Get you Airtable base and table ids

 When you are looking at your Airtable, the URL has that information